CentreForDigitalHumanities/cookiecutter-webapp-deluxe/{{cookiecutter.slug}}/README.md

 ## Getting started

-{{cookiecutter.project_title}} is a web application: it can be acessed using a web browser.
+{{cookiecutter.project_title}} is a web application: it can be accessed using a web browser.

 *If you are hosting {{cookiecutter.project_title}} anywhere, provide a URL and any additional info.*